hphilpotts/recipesme-react-spa/README.md

 Firstly, I finally made the call to separate out checkbox inputs from text inputs.
 I then implemented an `isChecked` state, intialised as an array of `false` booleans the length of the `tags` array.
 As checkboxes are checked and unchecked, `formInput.tags` is updated as before, but now the new `isChecked` array is also updated: the `checked` prop of each checkbox is set based on its respective index within the boolean `isChecked` array, thus storing checked statuses safely in state.

+First Axios post tests for adding recipes returned `500` errors relating to Mongoose Model validation errors: the problem lay with the ongoing issue I have had with getting image uploads to work on the backend (currently lacking correct AWS/Cloudfront keys in the `.env` file).
+With the validations around `image` and `imageURL` properties temporarily removed I was able to successfully post new recipe documents to the DB.

+Successful POST requests result in the user being navigated to the Recipe Index.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Footer nav icons do not update correctly if user manually navigates to a path.